dimitreortt/field-notes/README.md

 - [x] To save the notes, Firebase Cloud Firestore is used.
       Each note is represented by a document in a notes collection.
 - [ ] Material UI was not used in this project :(, because unfortunately I have no background on it yet, but I am sure I will be around there soon!
-- [ ] Redux was not used yet.
-It is to be added later.
+- [x] Redux was used to store and manage the data inside the app.
+To do that, Redux Store and Redux Hooks were used: createStore(), useSelector(), useDispatch().
 - [x] This app is hosted using firebase host: https://field-notes-bd18f.web.app/ .

 ## Development